madihajaved/surfs_up/README.md

 However, the following further analysis can also be helpful:

 1. Analysis for precipitation data to see if surfing remains feasible throughout the year.
-2. Analysis for station data to see if reliability of weather data being used.
+2. Analysis for station data to see reliability of weather data being used.